jasgrewal/common/seminars/attended/workshop_cdi_ctlt2018/day3_prep.md

 - *Mind Maps*: With a marker, students can go around looking at what others have done and mark what they find relevant/puzzling

+- Give a horrible presentation, and then have the class deconstruct what went wrong, how we would change it